EvotecIT/PSWriteHTML/readme.md

 ## Changelog

+- 0.0.78 - 2020.03.24
+  - Typo fixes for Suppress
+  - Added AutoSize parameter for `New-HTMLTable`/`EmailTable`

 - 0.0.77 - 2020.03.04
   - Updates to New-HTMLStatusItem [#111](https://github.com/EvotecIT/PSWriteHTML/pull/111) - tnx jimmy58663
     - Support for FontAwesome, More colors and Hex.